fleetdm/fleet/handbook/people.md

   - Include link to job description in "Roles" (even if it's a stub).
   - Include link to Fleeties document.

+The CEO will confirm:
+  - The "Roles" document has the job description and "Responsibilities" and "Experience" are both listed and look accurate.
+  - The Fleeties document has the correct manager and job title, and that the start date is not entered yet (so we can tell the position is proposed, but not planned, yet).
+  - An anticipated salary and equity range, and whether this fits into the budget and equity plan.
+  - Whether Fleet can open this position at this time.

+The CEO will then:
+- Set a tentative start date in the Fleeties doc
+- Set tentative compensation in the budget and equity plan
+- Reply confirming the new position is approved.

 After getting CEO approval, create a position in Breezy.

 ### Creating a new position in Breezy